dangraeber/academic_site/index.markdown

  {: style="text-align: justify" }

  I am a postdoctoral researcher in the SOEP department at the DIW Berlin.
+I am also a Research Affilaite at the IZA Bonn and a Senior Member at the Center for Economic Policy Analysis.

-I am a health economist interested in understanding how socio-economic differences in health are transmitted across generations.
+ I received my PhD summa cum laude from the University of Potsdam in 2021.
+I am a health economist and labor economist interested in understanding how socio-economic differences in health are transmitted across generations.
 My research also covers the interaction between immigration and mental health as well as the economics of the COVID-19 pandemic.
+In 2022, I received the award for one of the best publications at the DIW Berlin.
+Since 2023, I am the father of a fabolous daughter.
 You can contact me via dgraeber [at] diw [dot] de.